 - How will future changes in atmospheric composition affect ozone, climate, and global air quality?

 The Upper Atmosphere Research Program (UARP) concentrates on observations to study processes that control ozone concentrations in the upper troposphere and stratosphere, and therefore surface ultraviolet radiation.
-The program funds numerous laboratory studies, ground-based network observations, and field campaigns that contribute to quantifying scientific understanding of ozone changes.
-These activities complement the observations from and data analysis using the NASA Aura EOS satellite as well as other satellites that observe the upper troposphere and stratosphere.
+The program funds laboratory studies, ground-based network observations, and field campaigns that contribute to quantifying scientific understanding of ozone changes.
+These activities complement the observations from and data analysis using the NASA EOS Aura satellite as well as other satellites that observe the upper troposphere and stratosphere.
 Typical laboratory studies include kinetics studies of key reactions that either directly or indirectly destroy and create ozone or the precursors to ozone destroying compounds, as well as spectroscopic studies required to accurately monitor the key atmospheric constituents.
-Typical field studies include airborne in situ and remote sensing instrumentation for focused aircraft field campaigns, high altitude balloon remote sensing and in situ observations, and long term ground-based in situ and remote sensing programs (such as AGAGE and NDACC).
-The WMO/UNEP quadrennial assessments on ozone depletion, as mandated by the Montreal Protocol, rely heavily on many of these observations.
+Typical field studies include airborne in situ and remote sensing instrumentation for focused aircraft field campaigns, high altitude balloon remote sensing and in situ observations, and long-term ground-based in situ and remote sensing programs [such as Advanced Global Atmospheric Gases Experiment (AGAGE) and Network for the Detection of Atmospheric Composition Change (NDACC)].
+The WMO/UNEP quadrennial assessments on ozone depletion, as mandated by the Montreal Protocol, rely heavily on many of these observations, and investigators in this and other NASA atmospheric composition programs contribute heavily to these assessments.

-The Tropospheric Chemistry Program (TCP) seeks to improve measurement-based understanding of global tropospheric ozone and aerosol, including their precursors and transformation processes in the atmosphere.
-Ozone and aerosol are fundamental to both air quality and climate.
+The Tropospheric Chemistry Program (TCP) seeks to improve the utility of satellite measurements in understanding of global tropospheric ozone and aerosols, including their precursors and transformation processes in the atmosphere.
+Ozone and aerosols are fundamental to both air quality and climate.
 The program emphasizes suborbital and ground-based measurements acquired during focused field deployments.
-Along with the other Atmospheric Composition programs, TCP also sponsors interpretation of these comprehensive but infrequent measurements to improve the continuous monitoring of ozone and aerosols from space and the improvement of prognostic models.
+Along with the other Atmospheric Composition programs, TCP also sponsors interpretation of these comprehensive but infrequent measurements to improve the continuous monitoring of tropospheric ozone and aerosols from space and the improvement of prognostic models.
 TCP also supports limited laboratory studies that are directly relevant to improved understanding of tropospheric chemistry.
-Additional information regarding airborne campaigns that TCP has supported is available at http://www-air.larc.nasa.gov/missions.htm.

-The Radiation Sciences Program (RSP) strives to develop a quantitative and predictive understanding of how aerosols, clouds, and radiatively active gases scatter and absorb radiation in the Earth’s atmosphere, especially as it relates to climate variability and change.
+The Radiation Sciences Program (RSP) strives to develop a quantitative and predictive understanding of how aerosols, clouds, and radiatively active gases scatter and absorb radiation (including both solar and terrestrially originated radiation) in the Earth’s atmosphere, especially as it relates to climate variability and change.
 The program supports studies to improve the theoretical understanding of radiative transfer as well as field measurements of aerosol and cloud particle concentration, composition, microphysics, and optical properties.
 These measurements include both airborne and surface-based remote and in situ measurements.
 The program also supports the analysis of satellite remote sensing and field data as well as the development of process models, which contribute to an Earth system modeling capability.

-The Atmospheric Composition Modeling and Analysis Program (ACMAP) supports studies of air quality and oxidation efficiency in the troposphere, how pollution-sourced aerosols affect cloud properties, stratospheric chemistry and ozone depletion, and interactions between atmospheric chemistry and the climate.
-Studies of long-term trends in atmospheric composition are also of interest, particularly if a governing process can be identified.
+The Atmospheric Composition Modeling and Analysis Program (ACMAP) supports studies of air quality and oxidation efficiency in the troposphere, how pollution-sourced aerosols affect cloud properties, stratospheric chemistry and ozone depletion, and interactions between atmospheric chemistry and climate.
+Studies of long-term trends in atmospheric composition are also of interest, where the connection between cause and effect is elucidated using models.
 The program is particularly interested in studies that integrate observations from multiple instruments with models to address attribution and predictions.
 Use of satellite and suborbital data sets and ground-based measurements are encouraged for modeling constraints and verification where applicable.

 Associated Earth Science Division Missions, Instruments, and Data Sets

-Topics relevant to Atmospheric Composition are also found in the following program elements:
+Topics relevant to Atmospheric Composition are also being pursued through the following:

 Hal Maring: Radiation Sciences Program